 PSF supports text fidelity controls that let you indicate whether PSF continues or ends processing of a print file when an unsupported PTOCA control sequence is encountered.
-You can also indicate whether text fidelity errors are reported.
+You can also indicate whether text fidelity errors are reported (see Chapter 11, "Diagnosing incorrect printer output," on page 191).